Jekabz/someNotes/GIT.md

 git branch -m <new branch name>
 ```
 ##### GIT CHECKOUT
+* Navigates:
+  * Between files
+  * Between commits
-* Navigates between branches
+  * Between branches
+* **Checking out a commit** makes entire working directory mach the commit, use it to view old state of project without altering the current state
+* **Checking out a file** lets you see an old version of that particular file, and leaves the rest of your vorking directory untouched
-* Checking out a branch updates the files in the working directory to mach the version stored in that branch and it tells git to record all new commits to that branch
+* **Checking out a branch** updates the files in the working directory to mach the version stored in that branch and it tells git to record all new commits to that branch
 * `git checkout` selects which line of development you want to work on

 * Make existing branch the current branch and updates the working directory to mach it: